Qlinaq/ELEC1100_2023HKUST/README.md

 The most ridiculous thing about the project is that we had debugged our code for nearly 5 hours, but mistakes appeared in different ways.
 However, it ran successfully after Wu angrily bended the sensors.

 So this was totally “Xuan Xue”

+## Installation
+To install the project, follow these steps:

+1. Clone the repository: `git clone https://github.com/username/project.git`
+2. Install dependencies: `npm install`

+Contributions are welcome!
+If you find any issues or have suggestions, please submit an issue or a pull request.